JohnCnstn/TaskManager/client/README.md

 They are not required for linting.
 You should see the linter output right in your terminal as well as the browser console.
 However, if you prefer the lint results to appear right in your editor, there are some extra steps you can do.

 You would need to install an ESLint plugin for your editor first.
-Then, add a file called `.eslintrc` to the project root:
+Then, add a file called `.eslintrc` to the country root:

 ```js
 {